 The significant benefit of staying in Waikiki is that there are so many things to do and see in the area, so you won’t have to leave Waikiki for your entire vacation if you don’t want to.

 I recommend staying in Waikiki to those who are first-timers to the island as well as those who want to be in the middle of the action at all times.
 Beyond the natural beauty, Waikiki is home to a ton of dining options and fancy shopping centers.

 Most tourists opt to stay in Waikiki when visiting Oahu because of the endless options of things to do and places to stay.
 If you’ve enjoyed too much sun for the day while laying out at the hotel pool or on the shores of Waikiki, you can enjoy shopping at the Royal Hawaiian Center.

 The shopping center is home to a mix of high-end luxury brands and smaller local shops.
 You can also take a caffeine break at Island Vintage Coffee, my favorite coffee shop on the island.
-Enjoy your beverage of choice while listening to the music and live entertainment at center stage, right next to Island Vintage.
+Enjoy your beverage while listening to the music and live entertainment at center stage, next to Island Vintage.

 Many resorts in Waikiki also offer amazing spas that will have you feeling like you’re relaxing on a cloud.
 Two of the most popular spas in Waikiki are the Royal Hawaiian’s Abhasa Day Spa and the Moana Surfrider’s Westin Heavenly Spa.

 - Waikiki Beach